Minoxidil: Mechanism of action

 Minoxidil stimulates prostaglandin E_{2} production by activating COX-1 and prostaglandin endoperoxide synthase-1 but inhibits prostacyclin production.
 Additionally, expression of the prostaglandin E_{2} receptor, the most upregulated target gene in the β-catenin pathway of DP cells, was enhanced by minoxidil, which may enable hair follicles to grow continuously and maintain the anagen phase.

 Due to the anti-fibrotic activity of minoxidil inhibition of enzyme lysyl hydroxylase present in fibroblast may result in the synthesis of a hydroxylysine-deficient collagen.
 Minoxidil can also potentially stimulate elastogenesis in aortic smooth muscle cells, and in skin fibroblasts in a dose-dependent manner.
 In hypertensive rats, minoxidil increases elastin levels in the mesenteric, abdominal, and renal arteries by a decrease in elastase enzyme activity in these tissues.
 In rats, potassium channel openers decrease calcium influx which inhibits elastin gene transcription through extracellular signal-regulated kinase 1/2 (ERK 1/2)-activator protein 1 signaling pathway.
 ERK 1/2 increases, through elastin gene transcription, adequately cross-linked elastic fiber content synthesized by smooth muscle cells, and decreases the number of cells in the aorta.

 Minoxidil possesses α_{2}-adrenergic receptor agonist activity, stimulates the peripheral sympathetic nervous system (SNS) by way of carotid and aortic baroreceptor reflexes.
 Minoxidil administration also brings an increase in plasma renin activity, largely due to the aforementioned activation of the SNS.
 This activation of the renin-angiotensin axis further prompts increased biosynthesis of aldosterone; whereas plasma and urinary aldosterone levels are increased early in the course of treatment with minoxidil, over time these values tend to normalize presumably because of accelerated metabolic clearance of aldosterone in association with hepatic vasodilation.

 Minoxidil may be involved in the inhibition of serotonin 5-HT_{2} receptors.

-Minoxidil might increase blood-tumor barrier permeability in a time-dependent manner by down-regulating tight junction protein expression and this effect could be related to ROS/RhoA/PI3K/PKB signal pathway.
+Minoxidil might increase blood–tumor barrier permeability in a time-dependent manner by downregulating tight junction protein expression and this effect could be related to ROS/RhoA/PI3K/PKB signal pathway.
 Minoxidil significantly increases ROS concentration when compared to untreated cells.

-Minoxidil treatment resulted in a 0.22 fold change for 5α-R2 (p < 0.0001) in vitro.
-This antiandrogenic effect of minoxidil, shown by significant downregulation of 5α-R2 gene expression in HaCaT cells, may be one of its mechanisms of action in alopecia.
+Minoxidil treatment resulted in a "0.22-fold change" for 5α-reductase 2 (p < 0.0001) in vitro.
+This antiandrogenic effect of minoxidil, shown by significant downregulation of 5α-reductase 2 gene expression in HaCaT cells, may be one of its mechanisms of action in alopecia.

-Minoxidil is less effective when the area of hair loss is large.
-In addition, its effectiveness has largely been demonstrated in younger men who have experienced hair loss for less than 5 years.
-Minoxidil use is indicated for central (vertex) hair loss only.
-Two clinical studies are being conducted in the US for a medical device that may allow patients to determine if they are likely to benefit from minoxidil therapy.
+The effects of minoxidil have been found to mimic the symptoms of Cantú syndrome, which involves gain-of-function mutations in K_{ATP} channel subunits (specifically SUR2 and K_{IR}6.1).
+Examples of these minoxidil effects are hypertrichosis, pericardial effusions, pulmonary hypertension, edema, and coarsening of facial features.
+Relatedly, there has been concern that excessive doses of minoxidil and other K_{ATP} potassium channel openers might cause a "drug-induced Cantú syndrome".

-Conditions such as Cantú syndrome have been shown to mimic the pharmacological properties of minoxidil.
+The circulating levels at which minoxidil produces hair growth are lower than those at which it produces cardiovascular effects.